 And here is the first attempt!
-I chose to leave the more finished side facing the street and left a 3″ opening from the deck to the bottom of the design frame.
-This allows for debris to be blown off the deck under the rail
+I chose to leave the more finished side facing the street and left a 3″ opening from the deck boards to the bottom of the design frame.
+This allows for debris to be blown off the deck under the rail.

 Remember, measure twice…cut once!
-I did make some minor adjustments because each frame was not the exact same size as the other.
+Some minor adjustments were made because each frame was not the exact same size as the other.

 And here is the finished…and COMPLIANT… design!
-It is a bit more busy than I originally intended, but this design gives us substantially more privacy.
+It is a bit more busy than we originally intended, but this design gives us substantially more privacy.
 So, we went from seven pickets to nineteen!

 We have since established a flower bed with six beautiful red knock-out roses across the front.
 These should really soften the bottom part of the visual.

-Didn’t my guy do a great job showing us how to build a sunburst deck railing?
+So many things to decide and ways to build a sunburst deck railing!
 I love the way the railing is accentuated with the pops of color on the deck.

 Here’s a picture of it stained and decorated.
 What a difference!